 This week has been tough given how a lot of our results have panned out, but there’s a lot to be happy about when factoring in our CLV and how we’ve beaten the market with consistency throughout the MLB season.

 We’ll take time to slowly break things down for everyone over the coming weeks but hopefully this was a good introduction into understanding the importance of assessing your losses.

-Remember, beating the market is just as important in the long run for multiple reasons.
+Remember, beating the market is important in the long run for multiple reasons.
 It’s also reflective of your end of year bankroll if you’re losing out on value each time you place your bet.

 Don’t make a play on tilt because you think a team will win because you’ve seen money come in on them; you’ve missed the boat.
 They may have been value at $1.90 but all of a sudden you’re losing your edge when grabbing them at $1.75.

 Consider this; there’s a jersey for sale at the store down the road and while you’d love to buy it you simply can’t justify paying $89 for it.
 A week later, after convincing yourself to buy it, you go down and see it back to regular retail price at $109 – if you didn’t purchase it on sale why would you buy it at a worse price?